I'm going to Disney World!: Format

-Typically the star records two versions of the commercial, one for each phrase, so that the ads can be broadcast in different American media markets to strategically promote either the Walt Disney World Resort in Florida or the Disneyland Resort in California.
-In most cases, Disney arranges for its star to appear in a parade at either Disneyland or one of the Walt Disney World theme parks the day immediately following the victory in order to fulfill the spoken promise in one version.
+Typically the star records two versions of the commercial, one for each phrase, so that the ads can be broadcast in different American media markets to strategically promote either Disney World in Florida or Disneyland in California.
+In most cases, Disney arranges for its star to appear in a parade at either Disneyland or one of the Disney World theme parks the day immediately following the victory in order to fulfill the spoken promise in one version.

 History

 Original campaign

 In his 1998 memoir Work in Progress, Disney CEO Michael Eisner credited his wife, Jane, with the idea for the campaign.
 According to Eisner, during the January 1987 grand opening for the Star Tours attraction at Disneyland, the couple dined with Dick Rutan and Jeana Yeager, who in December 1986 had piloted the first aircraft to fly around the world without stopping or refueling.
 After Jane Eisner asked what the pilots planned to do next, they replied, "Well, we're going to Disneyland."
 She later told her husband the phrase would make a great advertising campaign.

 Following Super Bowl XXI on January 25, 1987, a Disney commercial starred New York Giants quarterback Phil Simms, in which he was asked "Phil Simms, you've just won the Super Bowl.
 What are you doing next?".
 Simms, who replied "I'm gonna go to Disney World!", was paid $75,000; John Elway was paid the same amount, in case the Denver Broncos won.

 Following Super Bowl XXV in 1991, Ottis Anderson, the game's MVP, was given the choice to say "I'm going to Disney World!" or to dedicate his victory to American troops serving in the then-ongoing Gulf War.
 Anderson chose the latter, and the line was once again given to Phil Simms.

 While appearing in a subsequent parade at the Walt Disney World Resort, 1994 Winter Olympics figure skater Nancy Kerrigan was recorded saying to Mickey Mouse, "This is dumb.
 I hate it.
 This is the most corniest thing I have ever done."
 Kerrigan, however, claimed that her remarks had been misinterpreted.
 She claimed that while participating in the parade was not corny, wearing her Silver Medal was because her parents had taught her not to boast or flaunt her accomplishments.
-Kerrigan also went on to say that she had nothing against the Disney Company or Mickey Mouse and said, "Whoever could find fault with Mickey Mouse?
+Kerrigan also went on to say that she had nothing against The Walt Disney Company or Mickey Mouse and said, "Whoever could find fault with Mickey Mouse?
 He's the greatest mouse I've ever known."

 Ray Lewis was named Super Bowl XXXV MVP, but because of a murder trial he was involved in the previous year, the phrase "I'm going to Disney World!" was given instead to quarterback Trent Dilfer.

 In subsequent years, Disney reportedly has offered $30,000 to athletes and other stars for participating in the ads and appearing at one of its theme parks.